JKiddu/PigGame-Dice-Game-/README.md

 # PigGame (Dice Game)

- Pig Dice Game was first described in print in 1945 by John Scarne and this my interpretation of it using HTML, CSS and Javascript.
+ Pig Dice Game was first described in print in 1945 by John Scarne and this is my interpretation of it using HTML, CSS and Javascript.

  ## Play Requirements